After the 1946 Tsunami, the railroad was shut down. Highway bridges replaced the railroad bridges over Hakalau and Kolekole Gulches.

 The Hakalau Bridge was 210 feet high and 1,000 feet long.
 General Contractor for the reconstruction job was James W. Glover, Ltd. The newly rebuilt bridge was painted by painting contractor K. Morishige of Honolulu using Dutch Boy red lead and Dutch Boy black paint.

-The pedestrian bridge over the Hawaii Belt Highway was built in 1961 or 1962.
+The pedestrian bridge over the Hawaii Belt Highway was built in 1961.